adriang1174/ngDropbox/README.md

-# ngDropbox
+# AngularDropboxAPI

-ngDropbox is a [Dropbox Core API](https://www.dropbox.com/developers/core/docs) Client for AngularJS adapted from [dropbox-js](https://github.com/dropbox/dropbox-js).
+Forked from ngDropbox is a [Dropbox Core API](https://www.dropbox.com/developers/core/docs) Client for AngularJS adapted from [dropbox-js](https://github.com/dropbox/dropbox-js).
 It should be familiar to dropbox-js users as well as idiomatic to AngularJS.

 ## Status

-This module is extracted from an AngularJS application.
-It mostly satisfies the needs of that project but I'm working (as of 1/4/2014) in my spare time to implement the rest of the API.
-If you want to use ngDropbox but something is missing or doesn't work as expected, please submit an issue or get in touch to pair program.
+This module is in development.
+It's pending to implement the rest of the API.
+If you want to use AngularDropboxAPI but something is missing or doesn't work as expected, please submit an issue.
 Thanks in advance!

 ## Install

-[Bower](http://bower.io/) is the quickest way to include ngDropbox in your project.
+[Bower](http://bower.io/) is the quickest way to include AngularDropboxAPI in your project.

     $ bower install git@github.com:christiansmith/ngDropbox.git --save